 (2) a description of the options available to the customer for clearing the payment shortfall; and

-(3) details of sources of fee-free advice for business customers.
+(3) (in the case of loans for a business purpose) details of sources of fee-free advice for business customers.